-- hwaddr: MAC address of the interface

-- ip: IPv4 address of the node

-- v6ip: IPv6 address of the node; optional

-- netmask: IPv4 netmask

-- type: type of services that the node provides; these are usually the VLANs defined for a particular Sipwise C5 system.
+- hwaddr: MAC address of the interface - ip: IPv4 address of the node - v6ip: IPv6 address of the node; optional - netmask: IPv4 netmask - advertised_ip: the IP address that is used in SIP messages when Sipwise C5 system is behind NAT/SBC.
+An example of such a deployment is Amazon AMI, where the server doesn't have a public IP, so load-balancer component of Sipwise C5 needs to know what his public domain is (→ advertised_ip). - type: type of services that the node provides; these are usually the VLANs defined for a particular Sipwise C5 system.